How To Do A Zero Based Budget-Why It’s The Best Method

 What I have found over the years is that the people who state that budgets don’t work are the ones who have not really taken the time to put one down on paper with purpose.
 A budget won’t work if it’s vague or if you only do it once and give up because your finances change monthly.
 That’s why it’s so important to do one at the beginning of every single month.

-Furthermore, a budget is not intended to steal your joy and take all the fun out of life.
+A budget is not intended to steal your joy and take all the fun out of life.
 Quite the contrary.
 A budget will take the stress and pressure off of you that is caused from not having a plan for your money.
 It takes all the guesswork out of what to do with your money and replaces it with a good solid plan.

 If you’re afraid to do a budget because you’re scared of what you might find, get over it.